Richard Causton (composer): Biography

 Born in London, Richard Causton attended Quintin Kynaston School and William Ellis Schools.
 His early musical education took place at the ILEA Centre for Young Musicians, specialising in flute (though also playing piano and singing in choirs).

-Causton began his formal composition training in India under the direction of Param Vir, before studying for a bachelor's degree at the University of York under Roger Marsh between 1990 and 1993.
+Causton studied at the University of York under Roger Marsh between 1990 and 1993.
 Having graduated with first-class honours, he took an M.A in composition the following year.
 He also undertook a Foundation Scholarship at the Royal College of Music, studying composition under Jeremy Dale Roberts and conducting under Edwin Roxburgh.
 In 1997, receipt of the Mendelssohn Scholarship enabled him to study electro-acoustic composition at the Scuola Civica di Musica.
 He has subsequently gone on to forge a consistent and productive career as a freelance composer and arranger.

 As well as composing, Causton has taught at the Birmingham Conservatoire (alongside his former teacher Edwin Roxburgh), Wells Cathedral School, and the Royal College of Music, and was Fellow Commoner in the Creative Arts at Trinity College, Cambridge.
 He is currently Professor in Composition at Cambridge and a Fellow of King's College.

 Causton founded the Royal College of Music Gamelan Programme.
 He is also a founding member of Ensemble Corrente and has been a panel judge for the SPNM (Society for the Promotion of New Music) composers shortlist.
 He occasionally writes feature articles on contemporary music for The Guardian.